 questioned the right of the monks to the pasture land which they claimed in Molle.
-When the case was tried, it was found, that they had a right to pasture for 700 sheep and 120 cattle, with easements, and that the vicar and their men had a right to common pasture."
-Cecilia, the daughter of Eschina of Molle, who was the wife of Symon Maulevezer, and the mother of Gilbert Avenel, made numerous grants to the convent of arable land and pasture, viz. a toft and croft in the muirs, "juxta exitum versus Wytelawe;" twenty acres in Hauacres; nine and a half near Auldtuneburne; one acre near the way to Personth ; two at Personth-side ; one on the west of Benelaun; nine and a perch in Dederig; three and a perch, with her part of Hoga, and half an acre in Kidlawecroft; eight acres of meadow in Haustrother; and thirteen acres of arable land in her own domains, viz. her part of Mollestele, consisting of four acres and a half; and her part of the land which lies near the burn that runs down from Brademedu to the Bolbent ; and half an acre called Crokecroft ; and two acres and a half near the way to Persouth; and three acres of arable near Persouth, with all her part of Brademedwe, and pasture for three hundred sheep, ten cattle, and four horses, in her own pastures and domains.
-She gave them likewise her Bercaria[†] at Aldetuneburne, with free ingress and egress between their lands and pastures, and a right to take materials from Personth to make their ploughs and their walluras‡ for ever. § The monks of Melros had likewise possessions in Molle, for which they paid tithes to Kelso abbey; but, conceiving that they had a right to be exempted from such payment, they were sued at law by the abbot and convent of Kelso for arrears, amounting to £300 in value; and it was adjudged, in the year 1269, that the convent of Melros should pay to the value of two hundred and sixty marks for arrears due, and £20 for expenses.
-I It was then agreed, that the monks of Melros should give annually thirteen chalders of good oatmeal for the whole, great and small, tithes of their lands in Molle.
-In 1278, both parties agreed to commute this into a payment of fifteen marks yearly, each mark being of the value of 13s.
+When the case was tried, it was found, that they had a right to pasture for 700 sheep and 120 cattle, with easements, and that the vicar and their men had a right to common pasture.\ Cecilia, the daughter of Eschina of Molle, who was the wife of Symon Maulevezer, and the mother of Gilbert Avenel, made numerous grants to the convent of arable land and pasture, viz. a toft and croft in the muirs, "juxta exitum versus Wytelawe;" twenty acres in Hauacres; nine and a half near Auldtuneburne; one acre near the way to Persouth; two at Persouth-side; one on the west of Benelaun; nine and a perch in Dederig; three and a perch, with her part of Hoga, and half an acre in Kidlawecroft; eight acres of meadow in Haustrother; and thirteen acres of arable land in her own domains, viz. her part of Mollestele, consisting of four acres and a half; and her part of the land which lies near the burn that runs down from Brademedu to the Bolbent; and half an acre called Crokecroft; and two acres and a half near the way to Persouth; and three acres of arable near Persouth, with all her part of Brademedwe, and pasture for three hundred sheep, ten cattle, and four horses, in her own pastures and domains.
+She gave them likewise her Bercaria† at Aldetuneburne, with free ingress and egress between their lands and pastures, and a right to take materials from Personth to make their ploughs and their walluras; for ever. § The monks of Melros had likewise possessions in Molle, for which they paid tithes to Kelso abbey; but, conceiving that they had a right to be exempted from such payment, they were sued at law by the abbot and convent of Kelso for arrears, amounting to £300 in value; and it was adjudged, in the year 1269, that the convent of Melros should pay to the value of two hundred and sixty marks for arrears due, and £20 for expenses.
+It was then agreed, that the monks of Melros should give annually thirteen chalders of good oatmeal for the whole, great and small, tithes of their lands in Molle.
+In 1273, both parties agreed to commute this into a payment of fifteen marks yearly, each mark being of the value of 13s.
 4d.
-Their property at Molle is enumerate in the ancient rent roll, viz. four acres of arable and meadow land at Altonburn, with pasture for three hundred sheep, ten oxen, and four horses, and stac and flac from the wood of Scrogges to repair their houses and ploughs; and other four acres, with pasture, occupied by their shepherd, who was permitted to have a brewhouse.
-In the village of Molle, fourteen cottages, each of which was let at two shillings a-year, and six days' work, with easements, and pasture along with the laird's cattle.
-Also a brewhouse, which let at half a mark yearly.
-They had at Senegidside seven acres, and pasture in Berehope for seven hundred sheep.
-At Stapelaw four acres, the gift of Adam de Roule, and Jeneta, his wife.
-At Lathlade four acres.
-The grange of Hethow, consisting of two ploughgates, with pasture for forty cattle and four hundred and fifty sheep.
-They had at Clifton seven acres, granted by the patron of the church of Molle for providing consecrated bread.
+Their property at Molle is enumerate in the ancient rent roll, viz. four acres of arable and meadow land at Altonburn, with pasture for three hundred sheep, ten oxen, and four horses, and stac and flac from the wood of Scrogges to repair their

-٠ Chart.
+• Chart.
 Kel.
-67, v. + Bercaria, sheep-cote, or sheep-walk. ‡ Hurdles?
-S Chart.
+67, v. § Chart.
 Kel.
 57, r.

-Ibid.
-73, r. ¶ Ibid.
+Bercaria, sheep-cote, or sheep-walk. || Ibid.
+73, r.

+Hurdles? ¶ Ibid.
 70, r.